dnigh45/Yolo_Detection_of_Bacteria_on_Agar/README.md

 ## Baseline Model

 The baseline model was a 3 epoch YOLO model.
-This model netted a relatively low performing model.
+This attempt netted a relatively low performing model.

 Metrics: